 |Thickness||12" x 12"||12" x 20"||12" x 24"|

 Custom sizes of Baltic Birch are available.
-Contact us for prices.
+Request a quote.

 Baltic Birch Plywood is manufactured from solid one-piece birch veneers layered and glued in alternating grain directions.
 This results in a product that is exceptionally strong and not as prone to warping as most other plywoods or solid hardwood.
 In fact the 3/4" thickness with 13 plies remains very flat and has barely any movement with moisture content changes.
 The thin pieces like the 1/8" thickness while more stable than solid 1/8" hardwood are still prone to warping like any thin wood product.
 This, however, usually isn't too much of an issue.